tari-labs/tari-university/src/consensus-mechanisms/BFT/understanding_bft_consensus.md

 *"Randomized Gossip Methods"* by Dahlia Malkhi, PWL Conference, September, 2016.

-The talk touches on three protocols from randomized gossip methods: Rumor Mongering, which spreads gossip in each communication; Name Dropper, which pushes new neighbors in each communication; and Scalable Weakly-consistent Infection-style Process Group Membership (SWIM), which pulls a heartbeat in each communication.
+As an introduction, gossip-based protocols are simple, robust, efficient, and fault tolerant.
+This talk provides insight into gossip protocols and how they function, as well as the reasoning behind the instances they do not function.
+It touches on three protocols from randomized gossip methods: Rumor Mongering, which spreads gossip in each communication; Name Dropper, which pushes new neighbors in each communication; and Scalable Weakly-consistent Infection-style Process Group Membership (SWIM), which pulls a heartbeat in each communication.

 ### Video